 Boise State University – College of Education

 This program accepts a limited number of students, so admissions can be very competitive.
-Applicants are expected to have professional experience and at a least a 3.0 undergraduate GPA.
+Applicants are expected to have professional experience and at least a 3.0 undergraduate GPA.
 Other requirements include a letter of application, letters of recommendation, and a current resume.
-Exceptional students may even secure a graduate assistantship which includes a tuition stipend to offset the cost of the program.
+Exceptional students may even secure a graduate assistantship, which includes a tuition stipend to offset the cost of the program.

 - Location: Boise, ID